-Dance - Shuffle those feet, wiggle those hips and strike your best poses when you’re learning pole dancing, the zombie routine from the Thriller video, Strictly style or cheerleading.
+Dance - Shuffle those feet, wiggle those hips and strike your best poses when you’re learning a spices girl hen do, the zombie routine from the Thriller video, Strictly style or cheerleading.

 Food - Whet your whistles with bottomless brunches, afternoon teas and dinner/drinks packages at high street brands where you know what you’re going to be getting.

-Nightlife - Make it a night to remember with admission to hen and stag friendly bars and clubs, or upgrade to higher-level VIP packages with reserved areas and premium drinks.
+Nightlife - Make it a night to remember with admission to hen and stag friendly venues, or upgrade to higher-level VIP packages with reserved areas and premium drinks.

 So, go wild with your planning.
 You deserve it.
 It’s going to be extra exciting for you after the past unusual year.